linatal/WordAlignments_dictionary/README.md

 If you use the Dockerfile, you need to adjust:

 * in Dockerfile: The local path to the ./dataset directory with input files in line: ``COPY $local_dir /mgiza/mgizapp/bin``.
-This is line only necessary when the folder is not mounted
+This is only necessary if the folder is not mounted

-  (``docker run -v /dataset:/mgiza/mgizapp/bin -it --rm mgiza-tool .`` (not tested yet))
+  ``docker run -v /dataset:/mgiza/mgizapp/bin -it --rm mgiza-tool .``

-* in Dockerfile: Input file names (we used `paracrawl.en` for English as source language and `paracrawl.de` for German as target language).
+* in Dockerfile: Input file names (for example, we used `paracrawl.en` for English as source language and `paracrawl.de` for German as target language).

-* Inside `configfile.txt`, you need to adjust the file-names, too.
-In the line “ncpus”, you can set the number of CPUs you want to use for processing.
+* Adjust the file-names in `configfile.txt`: in line “ncpus”, set the number of CPUs you want to use for processing.

 ## 3. Creating a Basic Output with Most Common Word Alignments

-`findWord.py` takes the MGIZA output-files and creates a table with the most frequent alignments from English to German verbs (threshold 0.2%).
+`findWord.py` takes the MGIZA output-files and creates a table with the most frequent alignments from English to German (threshold 0.2%).
 You can use the file via CL:

 ```
 python3 findWord.py -c $PATH_TO_MGIZA_OUTPUT_FILE -w $VERB
 ```

-In our example, searching for the most often German alignments for the verb "absorb":
+In our example, searching for the most common German alignments for the verb "absorb":

 ```
 python3 findWord.py -c ./output/en_de.dict.A3.final.part000 -w absorb